sassoftware/vscode-sas-extension/connect-and-run.md

 ### Profile Anatomy (SAS 9.4 Remote)

-The parameters listed below make up the profile settings for configuring a connection to SAS 9.4.
+The parameters listed below make up the profile settings for configuring a connection to a remote SAS 9.4 instance.

 | Name         | Description                          | Additional Notes                                                     |
 | ------------ | ------------------------------------ | -------------------------------------------------------------------- |